The-Firexx/trackmania2020apidocumentation/README.md

 ## TODO

 * **Since I don't have club access, I can't test some functions inside the game like rooms and clubs, so that part are lacking in this documentation.
 If you have club access and wants to help, but you dont want to give your credentials to me, you can DM me and I can say how you can help me**
+* **We still don't know how to get the accountId given an username.
+I ALREADY KNOW HOW TO GET THE PROFILEID!!
+But it seems that the Nadeo's API don't have any endpoint we can use to get the accountId from a profileId, until then the only way we can lookup data from a specific user is if the user logins with their Uplay account**

 ## Contributors